rbsam176/ms3-coffeedb/readme.md

-A reoccuring motif throughout CoffeeDB is the use of strong borders and/or box-shadows.
+A reoccurring motif throughout CoffeeDB is the use of strong borders and/or box-shadows.
 I felt as though having strong borders made identifying certain elements of the structure very quick and easy.
 A users first impression when they arrive at a page and they immediately know where to look as it is boxed in specific areas.
 Adding the box-shadow to certain elements, but not all, provided 'depth' to the design so it didn't feel overly boxy and square.